pedroTrvs99/pedroTrvs99/README.md

 * **Security Management:** Understanding of fundamental security frameworks ( NIST Cybersecurity Framework, ISO 27001 principles), security policies, procedures, and governance for building robust security programs.
 * **Cybersecurity Strategy:** Basic understanding of how to align security initiatives with broader business objectives and contribute to long-term cybersecurity planning.
 * **Incident Response:** In-depth knowledge of the incident response lifecycle (preparation, identification, containment, eradication, recovery, and post-incident analysis).
-* **Threat Intelligence:** Ability to identify, analyze, and apply threat intelligence to enhance security posture and detect emerging threats effectively.
+* **Threat Intelligence:** Ability to identify, analyse, and apply threat intelligence to enhance security posture and detect emerging threats effectively.
 * **Ethical Standards and Conduct:** Strong commitment to professional ethics, legal compliance, responsible disclosure, and maintaining confidentiality in all cybersecurity practices.
 * **Open Web Application Security Project (OWASP):** Familiarity with OWASP's key resources, including the OWASP Top 10, for understanding common web application vulnerabilities and promoting secure development practices.
 * **Cloud Security Concepts:** Foundational understanding of cloud security principles, including Identity and Access Management (IAM), network security, and data protection within cloud environments (especially with Google Cloud as a context).